bertmelis/DHT/README.md

 This is yet another DHT library but it does come with a difference.
 It is completely non blocking so doesn't use `delay()`, anywhere.
 Reading the sensor's values is possible using the Arduino `loop()` or using a callback function.
 The inner working of the lib relies completely on pin interrupts and timers.

+## WARNING:
+Due to a memory leak in FunctionalInterrupt in the Arduino core, on which this library depends, this library is not considered stable.
+A fix is on it's way.
+So if you use this library, a crash **will** occur.

 ## Installation

 * For Arduino IDE: see [the Arduino Guide](https://www.arduino.cc/en/Guide/Libraries#toc4)